Note from Dave: The Student Motivation Course is now open for enrollment :)

 The Student Motivation Course, on the other hand, offers a competitive value:

-This cohort of the Student Motivation Course closes on Friday, December 21.
+This cohort of the Student Motivation Course is now open.
 Enroll now and receive:

 We love purchase orders!